-A. Low Rent Public Housing Program
+A. Public and Indian Housing

-The low rent public housing program is designed to provide low-cost housing within the Town of Dover.
+The Public and Indian Housing program is designed to provide low-cost housing within the Town of Dover.
 Funding is provided by eligible residents who are charged monthly rent based on family size, family income and other determinants, as well as by subsidies provided by HUD.